Ajay-Gokul/Calculator/README.md

 # Work-Sample
-In this work sample I have created a calculator using HTML5, CSS3 and JavaScript and I'm currently working on cloning a website using these languages.
+In this work sample I have created a calculator using HTML5, CSS3 and JavaScript. https://ajay-gokul.github.io/Work-Sample/
-Click the link below to check my work sample. https://ajay-gokul.github.io/Work-Sample/